 First, understand the volume of scrap tires generated in your region.
 Engage with local auto repair shops, tire retailers, and waste management companies to assess potential tire supply sources.
 For instance, if the area hosts numerous freight companies or large fleets, heavy-duty truck tire supply may be substantial, necessitating advance planning for suitable processing equipment.

 Simultaneously, investigate local demand for recycled materials.
-Are nearby cement plants or power stations requiring TDF?
-Do rubber product factories or steel mills need recycled rubber and steel cord?
+Determine whether nearby cement plants or power stations require TDF.
+Identify whether rubber product factories or steel mills need recycled rubber and steel cord.
 This information directly impacts the business’s revenue structure.

 Examine existing local tire shredding enterprises to understand their scope of operations, equipment capabilities, pricing strategies, and service gaps.
 For instance, some companies may only offer tire shredding without subsequent material sales, while others may lack capacity to process large heavy-duty tires.
 Identifying competitors’ weaknesses enables you to carve out a differentiated positioning—such as specializing in heavy-duty tire processing or providing “shredding + material sales” one-stop services.